JNU walls defaced with anti-Brahmin slogans

 The graffiti, the photos of which were widely shared on social media, ask the members of the Brahmin and the Baniya communities to leave the campus and the country.
 The slogans say “we are coming for you” and “we will avenge you”.

-Slogans on doors of rooms assigned to faculty members ask them to go back to “shakha”, a reference to Hindutva body, the Rashtriya Swayamsevak Sangh.
+Slogans on doors of rooms assigned to faculty members ask them to go back to “shakha”, a reference to the Rashtriya Swayamsevak Sangh.

 Rohit Kumar, the president of the Akhil Bharatiya Vidyarthi Parishad, said that the slogans were written overnight and that there were no closed-circuit television cameras in the area that could help in identifying the perpetrators.
 The Akhil Bharatiya Vidyarthi Parishad is the students’ union affiliated with the Rashtriya Swayamsevak Sangh.